coastwatch-training/CoastWatch-Tutorials/Tutorial1-basics/Matlab/Tutorial1-basics.md

-## 1. How to work with satellite data in Matlab
+## Tutorial 1.
+How to work with satellite data in Matlab

 This tutorial will show the steps to grab data in ERDDAP from Matlab, how to work with NetCDF files in Matlab, and how to make some maps and time-series of sea surface temperature (SST) around the main Hawaiian islands.
 Note: The mapping code in this tutorial uses the Mapping Toolbox.
 If you don't have access to the Mapping Toolbox, you can still create things like filled contour plots of your data using 'contourf' or an open source package like M_map (https://www.eoas.ubc.ca/~rich/map.html) or the Climate Data Toolbox for Matlab (https://github.com/chadagreene/CDT).